RadicallyOpen/RadicallyOpen/professionals.markdown

 ### Training Pathways

-We offer 2 training pathways in RO-DBT, leading to four levels of proficiency: a series of week-long fast-track workshops, and a modular programme of 1-day workshops.
+We offer 2 training pathways in RO-DBT, leading to four levels of proficiency: a series of week-long intensive workshops, and a modular programme of 1-day workshops.

 Certificates of attendance are issued for all training modules.
-In addition, by submitting homework assignments to demonstrate their understanding of the material taught, fast-track attendees have the opportunity of to register for certification as an RO-DBT practioner.
+In addition, by submitting homework assignments to demonstrate their understanding of the material taught, intensive course attendees have the opportunity of to register for certification as an RO-DBT practioner.

-#### Fast-track {#fast}
+#### Intensive {#intensive}

-Our fast-track training is an intensive programme of 3 x 5-day workshops.
+Our intensive training is a fast-track programme of 3 x 5-day workshops.
 The workshops are sequential, and must be taken in order.
-After completing the fast-track training, practitioners may choose to progress to advanced level training and supervision.
+After completing the intensive training, practitioners may choose to progress to advanced level training and supervision.

 #### Modular {#modular}